process-engine/procese_engine_runtime/README.md

 - [Configuration for sqlite repositories](./config/sqlite/process_engine)

 **Note:**
-Switching to mysql or postgres requires an instance of the respective database to be running and accessible!s
+Switching to MySQL or Postgres requires an instance of the respective database to be running and accessible!

 #### Customized Configuration